In today’s article, I will share with you the best desserts for fatty liver – and sweet snacks to satisfy that sweet tooth that (still) needs feeding.

 Since foods with lots of sugar and high in carbs are totally out of the question and desserts are… well… sweet, it looks like we have to give up cakes and candy and alike completely, right?

-Fortunately, that’s not really the case!
-And I am here to prove it by sharing some healthy sweet snack ideas and desserts you can have even if you’ve been diagnosed with a fatty liver.
+Fortunately, that’s not exactly the case!
+And I am here to prove it by sharing some healthy sweet snack ideas and desserts you can have even if you’ve been diagnosed with a fatty liver disease.

 I actually recommend starting to consume these only after 1 month of heavy dieting and keeping sugar out of your system.
 The longer you can hold it, the better.

 Eat fruits and fruit salads in the meantime to keep your sugar cravings low, and only then you will be ready to truly appreciate the taste of the recommended desserts and sweet snacks below.

 Because, yes, after one month of not eating anything sugary, things you wouldn’t normally consider sweet will seem sweet, while the things you used to eat will surprise you at how nauseatingly sweet they are.
 (I know this from my own experience).